security-assignments/security-assignments.github.io/_labs/lab_hashing_and_symmetric_encryption.md

-## Symmetric encryption with AES
+# Symmetric encryption with AES

 Decrypt the message below using AES and the following parameters:
 Message (base64):

     K2NsjCqFlnNVFK1dTTm/opzc0Fq+qNj8UVg+nvIzeEgv5Y3GHATcnyROU6eg+6BAesm5qrtZe5vdjP+ffI/vYIEqIxZh9CSCbxBCo2HEYjbOFCIkx3OuoaomxGChwwbRS2lX37prQMR3VYKVXvQoLUPocPXn+oxnqqHXS/2JbLkTlOje6mrLhnjlI6VDkGDMZI3WqWRe5aHNyzQTEdhXbizHGcKrk/JpX7L1ODY0gdw6InhXew5c4EEcqQInONbYel8W5xwPYFojsKTbKRAOrNqIfI46vD9ziAFCbkG10aIRzLJmxQrkiX+DPwjuxC/p97C9Rm9DS2zn4Yy1mZCFalVDk2MLfgRtW2MBpHDHV1FGdhusnH1E0WNaOfTKlU5tyh3ImBEHS0VBlv3wEEm9f2MVyxK/0T6JdfHD/Szf1yj0GNNMGeKTpmPjP0lmwVdo5GkJJsVBPAWzGqeI+q9phUGw6YC7f4NvlT/RiyOoM8aFAwJxA7MsKTFxyv9ib47pYC8YfOJPpnuGiHw2GutS1/z3TIk40ABFcjyc3R5AxNKM3wJjRWNwrCy9ruva/kddEMa6ANIwLYO0RuTwplU00QFUaggUtYPoPur4nT1sEoY=

-- Algorithm: AES
+- Algorithm: AES-256
 - Chaining mode: CBC
 - IV (hexadecimal): `15 7F 14 FF DF D1 D4 25 D9 CB BD 12 ED 98 49 2F`
 - Key (hexadecimal): `FA 71 7D 51 3F D7 32 7D D9 C7 13 84 43 47 C2 5B 2F 9C 1E 48 67 C6 81 32 85 5A 13 92 60 A8 79 44`

+You can do this on cryptii using the "Block Cipher" tool.
+To do so:

+1. Start by selecting the "Encoding > Base64" tool.

+    {% include lab-image.html image='cryptii-base64.png' %}
+1. Set the base64 to "decode" mode.
+1. Paste the above base64-encoded string into the leftmost "text" node.
+    Make sure there are no extra characters after the final `=` in the pasted value (not even a return character!).

+    The output of the base64 tool will be bytes.

+    {% include lab-image.html image='cryptii-base64-decode.png' %}

+1. Add a "Modern Cryptography > Block Cipher" tool to the flow, so that the bytes flow into it.
+Set the block cipher tool to use AES-256, and use the algorithm settings noted above.

+    {% include lab-image.html image='cryptii-aes-add-block.png' %}
     {% include lab-image.html image='cryptii-aes.png' %}

 What is the plaintext of the message?

 {% include lab_question.html question='What is the URL included in the plaintext you decrypted with AES?' %}

-## Message Sharing
+# Message Sharing

 Use AES or another symmetric block cipher to encrypt/decrypt messages exchanged between you and another class member.
 You can use a site such as [cryptii.com](https://cryptii.com).

-You can generate a key and an IV from a password using the `openssl` tool, from your Kali instance, using a command such as the following:
+You and your classmate should agree on a password for encrypting the message.
+You can generate a key and an IV from a password using the `openssl` tool, available from your Kali instance.
+For example, if you had agreed on the password `Password1`, you could run the following to get the corresponding key and IV:

     openssl enc -aes-256-cbc -P -pass pass:Password1 -nosalt

+Running the above will give the same output every time.
+It would lead to the following output:

+{% include lab-image.html image='openssl-generate-key-and-iv.png' %}

 Where: